Posted by: Feet Banks

 A long-time Whistler Village lunch favourite, Ingrid’s specializes in made-to-order sandwiches with a healthy, European flavour and everything is under $10.
 The Chicken Schnitzel($7.50) is a Whistler standard and the homemade lentil-burger wrap ($6.95) makes a top-notch meatless lunch.
 Lots of options and they’re all fantastic.

 Located in Whistler Marketplace, The Royal Taste of India has large lunch specials every day from 11 AM – 5 PM, prices vary but usually in the $10-14 range.
 Locals love the always-popular Butter chicken or a meat or vegetarian option that changes daily.
 Take out or dine-in this is a steal.

 A good drink is integral after a killer day on the slopes but some hearty food is always nice too.
 Before 5 PM Brandy’s will serve up a massive beef dip, burger or chicken club sandwich with fries or a salad and a 20-ounce beer for just $13 (tax included!)
 Brandy’s compliments that with big screens, comfy seats and some of the friendliest staff in town.

-As one of Whistler’s preeminent fine-dining spots it may come as a surprise to find the Bearfoot Bistro on this list but from 3-5 PM you can get a dozen oysters for $9.95 in the Champagne lounge.
-That’s the kind of value worth sharing with a friend.
+As one of Whistler’s preeminent fine-dining spots it may come as a surprise to find the Bearfoot Bistro on this list but from 3-5 PM they often have an après oyster special in the Champagne lounge.
+Prices vary according to the season but the deliciousness is consistently awessome..

 Fresh pasta, fresh sauce, fresh bread– Pasta Lupino has long been the savvy Whistler local’s go-to spot for a good meal loaded with value.
 For $13-16 you can feast on a soup or salad and some of Whistler’s best noodles, all made in-house, and plenty of Whistler locals will tell you Pasta Lupino is their favourite spot for an affordable first-date.